xrdocs/telemetry/_tutorials/2016-07-21-configuring-model-driven-telemetry-mdt.md

 With the TCP Dial-Out method, the router initiates a TCP session to the collector and sends whatever data is specified by the sensor-group in the subscription.

 ### TCP Dial-Out Router Config
-There are three steps to configuring the router for telemetry with TCP dial-out:create a destination-group, create a sensor-group, create a subscription
+There are three steps to configuring the router for telemetry with TCP dial-out:create a destination-group, create a sensor-group, create a subscription.

 #### Step 1: Create a destination-group
 The destination-group specifies the destination address, port, encoding and transport that the router should use to send out telemetry data.
 In this case, we configure the router to send telemetry via tcp, encoding as self-describing gpb, to 172.30.8.4 port 5432.